xsscx/srd/README.md

 ```sh
 brew install gnu-sed automake
 ```
-The sample SRD Cryptex has been tested on the iPhone 11 for all IPSW from the iOS 14.3 floor for the iPhone 11 up to the latest iOS 15.3 Beta.
-The sample SRD Cryptex has been tested on the iPhone 12 for all IPSW from the iOS 15.2 floor for the iPhone 12 up to the latest iOS 15.3 Beta.

-Cryptex Installation has been Tested on macOS 11.6.x using SRT 20C80, macOS 12.x using 21C39 and Cryptex Manager from X86_64 and M1 T8101 Platforms.

-Do you have questions or need help?
-Reach out and open an Issue or Discussion.
-DM if that's easier.

 # Recent IPSW + Cryptex Installations
 ```
 Signed File: iPhone11,8,iPhone12,1_15.2.1_19C63_Restore.ipsw | defaults write com.apple.AMPDevicesAgent ipsw-variant -string 'Research Customer Erase Install (IPSW)'